As part of theory of knowledge (TOK), each student chooses one essay title from six issued by International Baccalaureate®(IB).

-Further guidance on the TOK essay and presentation can be found in the IB’s online curriculum centre (OCC).
+Further guidance on the TOK essay and presentation can be found in the IB’s Programme Resource Centre (PRC).

-Materials in the OCC are only available to existing IB World Schools.
+Materials in the PRC are only available to existing IB World Schools.
 These materials are free.

 There are a number of resources on TOK in the IB Store, which are available to everyone.